 The De cardinalatu was favourably received in the highest ecclesiastical circles, for which it provided a valuable code of conduct.
 It undoubtedly influenced Alessandro Farnese, who is frequently mentioned in the text.
 While the work does not reach the aristocratic, social, or intellectual heights of its secular counterpart, Baldassare Castiglione's Cortegiano, it nonetheless presents as a carefully considered and balanced work, prudent in its conclusions.
 The code for the prince of the Church aligns with an ideal of classical and curial composure, as reflected in its Ciceronian style and series of concepts, and continually reinforced by the inclusion of paradigmatic narratives.

-Cortesi died before 15 November 1510, without having obtained the cardinal's dignity to which he secretly aspired, leaving his brother Lattanzio as his heir (cf. R. Ricciardi, Cortesi, Paolo, in: “Dizionario Biografico degli Italiani”, 29, 1983, s.v.).
+Cortesi died before 15 November 1510, without having obtained the cardinal's dignity to which he secretly aspired, leaving his brother Lattanzio as his heir (cf. R. Ricciardi, Cortesi, Paolo, in: “Dizionario Biografico degli Italiani”, Rome, 1983, vol. 29, s.v.).

 [13687]